ros2/design/articles/remapping.md

 #### A user can remap a relative name to another name
 **Rationale:**
-This is part of the behavior of ROS 1 remapping, so including it will ease the transition to ROS 2.
+This is part of the behavior of ROS 1 remapping.

 - A node is in namespace `/ns/` and uses name `bar`
 - A rule is created to remap `bar` to `foo`